326th/Roughness-measurement-respository/Data acquisition/GPS and Roughness Automation/README.md

-# Roughness-measurement
+# GPS and roughness automation

-This repository provide you a way to collect average roughness of a road and store it to .
+This programs provide you a way to collect average roughness of a road and store it to Database.

 This repository is for Data Acquisition class final project.